Skip to main content

 Dolmen Crucuno

 Dolmen Crucuno The Dolmen Crucuno is located in the town of Plouharnel, in Morbihan, to the north-west of the village, situated next door to a house.
 Dimensions 7.60m long 3.35m wide 1.80m high The capstone weighs 40 tonnes, and there are nine support stones of which one has cup and ring marks.
 The rest of the 27 metre long original structure was used for nearby buildings, it become the property of the state in 1882, and the dolmen was classified as a historical monument from 1889.
-Construction Like other dolmens, Crucuno was assembled by placing the capstone onto the buried support stones and then digging away the soil.
+Construction Like other dolmens, Crucuno was assembled by placing the capstone onto the buried support stones and then digging the soil away.
 Dolmens vary in design by year of construction.
 Some had holes in their side for the reproduction of sound, which was possibly made from a methane/air mixture.
 This could possibly be a way of communicating, but as sound has a short range, it would be the vibration induced that would travel further distances.
 This could be a reproduction of the sound from icebergs of so

 Carnac Stones